Cambodia, The Kingdom of Wonder, is a safe place to live, work and volunteer as long as you follow sensible precautions and stay alert.

 Terrorism threats in Cambodia

-Cambodia has a low risk of terrorism threat to foreigners, it is a peaceful Buddhist country.
-You should of course avoid public political gatherings where emotions can run high.
+Cambodia has a low risk of terrorism threat to foreigners, as it is a peaceful Buddhist country.
+You should, of course, avoid public political gatherings where emotions can run high.

-The Kingdom isn’t dangerous, as long as you follow sensible precautions and stay alert.
-We also always recommend you take out a comprehensive travel insurance – including medical cover and evacuation- and read the latest Government Travel Advice prior to your departure.
+Overall, the Kingdom isn’t dangerous as long as you follow sensible precautions and stay alert.
+We also always recommend you take out a comprehensive travel insurance—including medical coverage and evacuation service—and read the latest Government Travel Advice prior to your departure.